Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 Damage modifiers can be additive or multiplicative.

 - **Like in math, multiply before adding**: If a 2dmg attack has +100% damage and +1 damage, you multiply before adding for 5 damage.
+All division rounds up.
 - **Multipliers stack additively**: If a 2dmg attack has +50% damage and +100% damage, you add the multipliers for a total of 5 damage.